tolomea/django-data-browser/README.rst

 Additionally the annotation will only be applied to the list view when it's mentioned in ``list_display`` this allows you to use annotations extensively on your detail views without hurting the performance of your list views.

-And finally even if not mentioned in fields, fieldsets or list_display, the annotation will still be visible in the data browser unless it is explicitly mentioned in ``ddb_hide_fields``.
+And finally even if not mentioned in fields, fieldsets or list_display, the annotation will still be visible in the Data Browser unless it is explicitly mentioned in ``ddb_hide_fields``.

 Performance